 The Singapore Shipping Association (SSA) represents a wide spectrum of shipping companies and other businesses allied to the shipping industry.
 It is a national trade association formed in 1985 to serve and promote the interests of its members and to enhance the competitiveness of Singapore as an International Maritime Centre.

 To achieve its objectives, the SSA engages and collaborates with the shipping industry key stakeholders and is a trusted advisor and partner to related government agencies.
 SSA is also actively involved in promoting the interests of shipping in Singapore and internationally.
-The SSA has been appointed executive seats, and co-operates with other regional and international shipping organizations to protect the marine environment and promote freedom and safety at sea.
+Additionally, the SSA co-operates with other regional and international shipping organizations to protect the marine environment and promote freedom and safety at sea.
 Despite being a not-for-profit organization, SSA strives to give back generously on behalf of its members, to the community in Corporate Social Responsibilities activities.

 On 29 January 1985, the Singapore National Shipping Association (SNSA) was formed from an amalgamation of the five associations, namely: